MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/loop-components-in-teams.md

 **Get tasks done faster together.** Crowd-source an agenda, track a group's action items, or take notes collectively.
 These are just a few scenarios made easier with Loop components.

 **Share components.** In this release, you can share Loop components into different Teams chats.
-Recipients can edit from wherever they're and see updates instantly no matter where the changes were made.
+Recipients can edit from wherever they are and see updates instantly no matter where the changes were made.

 **Start in chat, build from there.** Every component you create from Teams chat is automatically saved to a file in OneDrive.
 So, you might begin collaborating in chat then later move to the file on Office.com, where you have a larger visual space for editing and can add as many components as you like.